 Even without studying statistics, it is evident that slides are the face of most online events.
 Ideally, they should carry critical information, conveying it even to those who put off the sound and flip through the presentation, skipping to the good part.
 Visuals are best laid down in a person’s memory, especially in the long term.

-After three days, only 10-20% of people remember what they’ve read or heard, but a staggering 65% remember what they’ve seen, according to statistics (SHIFT).
+After three days, only 10-20% of people remember what they’ve read or heard, but a staggering 65% remember what they’ve seen, according to SHIFT’s statistics.
 Our brains are wired to store visual information longer than text or audio.

 It takes 6 seconds to read and comprehend 20–25 words on average, but a quarter of a second is enough to process a visual image.
 Unsurprisingly, presentations with illustrations are 43% more effective than those without, as reported by Prezi.